-The Hobart Summer Theatre School was started in 2005 by Craig Wellington and Graeme Paine as an idea to give our most talented young performers something constructive to do during summer.
-It was so successful with educationalists, performers, parents and the public that the need to continue the Summer School was obvious.
+The Hobart Theatre Summer School started in 2005 by Craig Wellington and Graeme Paine as an idea to give our most talented young performers something constructive to do during summer.
+It was so successful with educators, performers, parents and the public that the need to continue the Summer School was obvious.

 When the summer school started the objectives were: